iterative/dvc.org/static/docs/commands-reference/checkout.md

 - `-f`, `--force` - does not prompt when removing workspace files.
-Changing the current set of DVC-files with `git checkout` can result in the need for DVC to remove files that don't match those DVC-file references or are missing in the cache directory.
+Changing the current set of DVC-files with `git checkout` can result in the need for DVC to remove files that don't match those DVC-file references or are missing from cache.
 (They are not "committed", in DVC terms.)

 - `-h`, `--help` - shows the help message and exit.